Andy34G7/time-capsule/implementation plan.md

 - Treat mini games as capsule-linked experiences: each game stores score snapshots inside the capsule record under `gameStates`.
 - Build lightweight Canvas or JS games (e.g., quiz, memory) hosted under `/public/games` with the ability to save scores via `/api/capsules/:id/game-state`.
 - On reveal, display historical scores/leaderboards to revisit.

+#### Phase 6 – OAuth Login & Private Capsules

+- Integrate OAuth (Auth0, Cognito, Supabase, or custom OpenID Connect) to issue JWTs containing a stable `sub` claim stored as `owner_id` in Turso.
+- Expand capsule routes to require authentication for creation/listing when `owner_id` is enabled, ensuring each account only sees its own future-dated capsules while still allowing public capsules with `owner_id = NULL`.
+- Provide migration to backfill existing capsules with optional owners or keep them public; update the client to store tokens securely and include them in API requests.
+- Add admin tooling to reassign or anonymize capsules if a user deletes their account.

 ### 10.2 Experience Enhancers